Russian, Ukrainian militaries set to discuss grain exports - KESQ

 Turkey has offered to provide safe Black Sea corridors and worked with the U.N., Russia and Ukraine to reach an agreement.
 The U.N. would establish a center in Istanbul to control the shipments, Turkish officials have said.

-Many of Ukraine’s ports are heavily mined.
+Russian and Ukrainian officials have traded accusations over the stuck grain shipments, Moscow has said Ukraine’s heavily mined ports are causing the delay.
 Russian President Vladimir Putin has pledged that Moscow wouldn’t use the corridors to launch an attack, if the sea mines were removed.

 Ukrainian officials have blamed a Russian naval blockade for holding up exports and causing a global food crisis.
-They also remained skeptical of Putin’s pledge, noting that he insisted at the beginning of the year he had no plans to invade Ukraine.
+They remained skeptical of Putin’s pledge not to take advantage of cleared Black Sea corridors to mount an attack, noting that he insisted at the beginning of the year he had no plans to invade Ukraine.

 Ahead of the talks in Istanbul, a senior Russian diplomat said Moscow was willing to ensure safe navigation for ships to carry grain from Ukrainian ports but would press for its right to check the vessels for weapons.